Z80-Retro/Z80-Retro-Manual/Z80-RETRO-MEMORY.md

 - _Video Link: [Z80 Retro #7 - 512K Bank Selected Memory](https://www.youtube.com/watch?v=zrnZkAMAh6A)_

 As the Z80 processor has a 16bit wide address bus, it can only address 64K of memory.
-This will include both the boot ROM and the static ram combined.
+This will include both the boot ROM and the static RAM combined.

-The Z80 Boot ROM is designed to load the operating system from the SD Card and save it into ram.
-When that task is complete, it disables the ROM and enters e operating system.
+The Z80 Boot ROM is designed to load the operating system from the SD Card and save it into RAM.
+When that task is complete, it disables the ROM and enters the operating system.
 Thus, and for the purposes of this section of the manual, any talk of memory will refer to memory in SRAM unless otherwise noted.

 ## Banked Memory Layout